A man in a suit working on a laptop at a desk with a brick archway in the background.

 From Truffles to Tropics: The Voyage of Cultivating Expensive Tastes on a Budget

-There’s something delightfully ironic about trying to develop luxury crops on a shoestring budget.
+There’s something delightfully ironic about trying to cultivate luxury crops on a shoestring budget.
 Think about it: you’re on a small farm, wearing muddy boots, trying to grow crops that sell for hundreds—or even thousands—of dollars.
 Whether it’s foraging for truffles in a dense forest or growing tropical fruits in a temperate climate, the vistas is often more comedic than glamorous.

 Truffles: Fungi That Make You Feel Fancy